whyhankee/dbwrkr/README.md

 ### followUp()

-This will publish new event with the parent set as the current event.
+FollowUp one event with another event.
+This will publish new event(s) with the parent set to the current event.
+This will help with the introspection system.
-This will allow us to see how events are generated (introspection).

 ```
 var newEvent = {